 Establish an implementable solution for classifying compounds and identifying relevant candidates with high probability.

-Figure 2 Mapping by Serotonin

 Application

 The research hypothesis discussed in this paper, in the context of pharmaceutical industry research, is that it is possible to optimize a feature selection for a dimensionality reduction algorithm so that the compounds selected according to the distance from tagged compounds present the best candidate for pre-clinical trials.
 This is accomplished by building an algorithmic candidate and testing it on a rich enough database.